enricob/gabriel/README.md

 gabriel - "Thou shalt not type full god commands"
 =================================================

-Gabriel gives you tab-completion for your god commands, tasks, and groups in bash.
+Gabriel gives you tab-completion for god commands, options, tasks, and groups in bash.

-Options are not currently supported but will be in the near future.

 How to Use
 ----------